anthcourtney/docker-sensu-over-http/README.md

 ## Notes

 * CentOS was used because alpine linux doesn't include ntpq in any packages.
 It's kind of essential to the sensu plugin.
+* We should do a two-phase build (i.e. build container, run container, copy in go binary, build container from running container), but we don't.
 * We could add more checks, but again, it's a PoC.
 * Similarly, supported HTTP methods/schemes could be tightened up.
 * Stuff is hardcoded.